What is the relative volume indicator and how do you use it when trading?

 How does the relative volume indicator work?

-Traders will look at pre-market volume to see which stocks may already be trading high volumes.
+Traders will look at pre-market volume to see which stocks may already be trading at high volumes.
 Those with the highest relative volume indicators are potentially in play and worth a closer look.

 By monitoring support and resistance levels or using Bollinger Bands and other technical analytical tools, traders can identify breakout levels and momentum trading opportunities.
 Traders also look for high short interest and low free float in stocks, as these factors may exacerbate the move.